sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 for these components on that endpoint.
 CoSWIDs share the same lifecycle requirements as a SWID tag.

-The following is an excerpt (with some modifications and reordering) from NIST Interagency Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}}, which describes the tag types used within the lifecycle defined in ISO-19770-2:2015.
-This information is included here to provide a succinct description of the use of CoSWIDs in the software lifecycle.
-Understanding the use of CoSWIDs in the software lifecycle provides a basis for understanding the information provided in a CoSWID and the associated semantics of this information.

-> The SWID specification defines four types of SWID tags: primary, patch, corpus, and supplemental.
+> The SWID specification and supporting guidance provided in NIST Internal Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}} defines four types of SWID tags: primary, patch, corpus, and supplemental.

 1. Primary Tag - A SWID or CoSWID tag that identifies and describes a software component is installed on a computing device.
 A primary tag is intended to be installed on an endpoint along with the corresponding software component.
 2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on an endpoint.
 A patch tag is intended to be installed on an endpoint along with the corresponding software component patch.